svdoever/svdoever.github.io/src/pages/XM_Cloud_empty_environment.md

 ![](XM_Cloud_empty_environment/GitHub-new-repository.png)

-On returning to to the GitHub repository selection screen I'm happy suprised that it directly finds the new created repository:
+On returning to the GitHub repository selection screen I'm happy suprised that it directly finds the newly created repository:

 ![](XM_Cloud_empty_environment/GitHub-select-repository-part-3.png)

-After pressing the **Install & Authorize** button I get a fancy twu o-factor authentication screen to open my GitHub mobile app to enter the displayed numbers.
+After pressing the **Install & Authorize** button I get a fancy two-factor authentication screen to open my GitHub mobile app to enter the displayed numbers.
 Your experience might differ, depending on how you configured your authentication on GitHub:

 ![](XM_Cloud_empty_environment/GitHub-Install-And-Authorize.png)